Zurab Pololikashvili: Academic qualifications

 Pololikashvili holds a Bachelor’s Degree in Banking from the Georgian Technical University in Tbilisi, Georgia (1994 – 1998).
 He also has a Global Senior Management Program (GSMP) from IE Business School, Instituto de Empresa, Madrid, Spain (2008 – 2009).

 Professional career

-After graduating with a degree in banking, Pololikashvili gained extensive experience in the private sector, including with a prominent role in one of Georgia’s biggest banks, serving as Manager of International Operations for TBC Bank, Director of TBC Bank’s Central Branch Office (2001-2005) and Vice President of TBC Group (2010 - 2011) and as CEO of the country’s leading football team, FC Dinamo Tbilisi (2001 – 2011).
+After graduating with a degree in banking, Pololikashvili gained extensive experience in the private sector, including with a prominent role in one of Georgia's biggest banks, serving as Manager of International Operations for TBC Bank, Director of TBC Bank's Central Branch Office (2001–2005) and Vice President of TBC Group (2010–2011) and as CEO of the country's leading football team, Dinamo Tbilisi (2001–2011).

-After a year as Deputy Minister of Foreign Affairs (2005-2006), he was appointed the Ambassador Extraordinary and Plenipotentiary of Georgia to Spain (2006-2009), the Principality of Andorra, the People´s Democratic Republic of Algeria and the Kingdom of Morocco in 2006, and Permanent Representative of Georgia to the World Tourism Organization (UNWTO) up to December 2017.
+After a year as Deputy Minister of Foreign Affairs (2005–2006), he was appointed the Ambassador Extraordinary and Plenipotentiary of Georgia to Spain (2006–2009), the Principality of Andorra, the People´s Democratic Republic of Algeria and the Kingdom of Morocco in 2006, and Permanent Representative of Georgia to the World Tourism Organization (UNWTO) up to December 2017.